Stop the illegal eviction of the Sengwer community, MRG urges Kenyan government

 They were only allowed back onto their land after pleading with then President Daniel Arap Moi.
 But with the change of regime from Moi to President Mwai Kibaki in 2003, the Sengwer were again evicted.

 The Sengwer successfully secured a High Court injunction in 2014 stopping all the evictions until all outstanding issues were resolved with the government.
-But the Kenya Forest Service didn’t respect this and continued with the evictions, torching down 1,000 huts of belonging to 15,000 Sengwer, according to Kimaiyo.
+But the Kenyan Forest Service didn’t respect this and continued with the evictions, torching down 1,000 huts of belonging to 15,000 Sengwer, according to Kimaiyo.

 The evictions accelerated when the government secured millions of dollars worth of Reducing Emissions from Deforestation and Forest Degradation (REDD).
 The World Bank led REDD programme seeks to create financial value for the carbon stored in forests, offering incentives for developing countries to reduce emissions from forested lands and invest in low-carbon paths to sustainable development.